History of the New York Giants: 2004–2006

 The Giants regressed to an 8–8 record in 2006.
 The season was characterized by inconsistent play, criticism of the coaching by the media and players, and Manning's struggles.
 They won five straight following a 1–2 start, giving them a two-game lead in the NFC East, but they lost six of their last seven games, and the players publicly clashed with Coughlin.
-One of the team's worst losses was a 24–21 defeat to Tennessee, in which the team surrendered a 21-point 4th-quarter lead.
-Following a season-ending win at Washington, the Giants made the playoffs as a wild card in spite of their record, but were defeated 23–20 by Philadelphia.
+One of the team's worst losses was a 24–21 defeat to the Tennessee Titans, in which the team surrendered a 21-point 4th-quarter lead.
+Following a season-ending win against the Washington Redskins, the Giants made the playoffs as a wild card despite their record, but were defeated 23–20 by the Philadelphia Eagles.

 Barber led the Giants with 1,662 yards rushing and over 2,000 yards from scrimmage, Manning threw for 3,244 yards and 24 touchdowns, and Jeremy Shockey led the team in receptions.
 Defensively, the team struggled against the pass (28th in the league) and gaining a consistent pass rush (tied for 23rd in the league in sacks).